Trustpilot

 MaryAnne-29.jpg

-helping Working Horses and Donkeys
+helping Working equines

 In Egypt’s tourism and transport industries, many horses, donkeys, and mules endure harsh conditions, often suffering from untreated injuries, exhaustion, and malnutrition.
 By working alongside local charities, we aim to raise welfare standards, prevent cruelty, and give these animals a second chance at a better life.
 Through treatment, education, and advocacy, we are committed to improving the future of Egypt’s equines.